redhat-openstack/website/source/uncategorized/testing-icehouse-using-tempest.html.md

       sudo rm /usr/lib/python2.6/site-packages/discover.pyc
       sudo python -c 'import discover'

-#### generating juint file from an existing testropistory
+#### generating junit file from an existing testropistory

        pip install junitxml python-subunit
         <./.testrepository/0  subunit-1to2  | subunit2junitxml >results.junit.xml

-./.testrepository/0 is the resouts from the first test run, you can convert any resouts to an another supported format
+./.testrepository/0 is the resouts from the first test run, you can convert any results to an another supported format

 ####